 • Understand that you cannot choose your child’s friends, but you can encourage healthy friendships.

 • Get to know your teen’s friends.
-Strive to make your home a safe and welcome place for your teens and their friends to hang out.
+Strive to make your home a safe and welcoming place for your teens and their friends to hang out.
 In the process of getting to know your teen’s friends, you will learn a lot about your own daughter or son, as well.

 • If you find that your teenager has built a friendship based on similar undesirable attributes or behaviors, encourage him or her to evaluate and make major decisions about their friendships.